 The total turnover expectation of the horeca business, including service charges, tourist tax and VAT regarding a horeca agreement concluded with a customer, which expectations are based on the averages applicable within that horeca business.

 The employers’ organization for horeca business or any legal successor thereof.

 The written notification by the customer to the Horeca business that one or more agreed horeca services will not be used in whole or in part, or the written notification by the Horeca business to the customer that one or more agreed horeca services will be entirely or partially not provided.

 The act of not making use of a horeca-agreement-based service without cancellation by a customer.

-A group of people who must be provided one or more horeca services from a horeca business.
+A group of people, 8 or more, who must be provided one or more horeca services from a horeca business.

 Anyone who does not fit into the above-mentioned group.